-Henry Brunnier
+Henry J. Brunnier

 National leadership and key contributions in earthquake resistant design, including a significant role in helping approve designs for the San Francisco-Oakland Bay Bridge in 1936